celphcs30/Resistance-Restraints-Mod-Upgraded/README.md

 ## License

-See original mod for license details.
+MIT License - See LICENSE file for details.